Open Wed-Mon, 10 AM - 5 PM (Last Entry at 4 PM)

 Teaching the Holocaust

-Summer Institute will be held on-site at Illinois Holocaust Museum.
+Summer Institute will be held on-site at a location TBD in Downtown Chicago.

 During this intensive, five-day seminar, participants will learn about teaching techniques, methods and resources to teach Holocaust history to their students.
 The course will include multi-media presentations, guest speakers, and will draw interdisciplinary connections that align with state and national standards.
 Educators will be equipped to return to their classrooms with deeper knowledge of the Holocaust and rich pedagogical resources.
 The program will enable them to investigate with their students the ramifications of prejudice, racism and indifference, and the role of the individual in nurturing and protecting democratic values and human rights.